bigcompany/know-your-http/README.md

     $ make pngs

-For this command, you will need `imagemagick` installed.
+For this command, you will need `imagemagick` installed. **Only do this if you have no choice as the file sizes are very very large.**

 ## Licensing: